skellis46/slipbox/nature, art and habitat proposal.md

 [^melt]: [artsadmin.co.uk/media/documents/promoters/Rosemary%20Lee_Meltdown_Ed.pdf](https://www.artsadmin.co.uk/media/documents/promoters/Rosemary%20Lee_Meltdown_Ed.pdf)

-This is a paradox based on a body in presence (expressed as non-judgemental awareness the underpins somatic dance practices)
+This is a paradox based on a body in presence (expressed as non-judgemental awareness that underpins somatic dance practices)

-This is a radically analogue human body practicing the non-judgemental awareness the underpins somatic dance practices; it is a body that meets and is sensitive to deep time or the long now.
-These are bodies as stewards for those organisms yet to exist.
+This is a radically analogue human body practicing the non-judgemental awareness that underpins somatic dance practices; it is a body that meets and is sensitive to deep time or the long now.
+These are bodies as stewards for those organisms yet to exist. (see [[ancestry is not a lineage]] and [[your body is an ancestor]])

 that juxtapose ..
 Their effect will be to radically slow down the body in motion against the seemingly sped-up landscapes of the Taleggio valley.
 These experiments will happen using wide framings of the natural surrounds, and also tightly framed parts of the body moving in hyper-slow in the soil.

 And under such conditions of stress, strain, and pressure, if we collapse into the various and shiny short-term futures that are always pulling us, cajoling us, haunting us, then I think we fail to understand and indeed experience the body as it is, and the body as a means to be a good ancestor.
 The body de-instrumentalised is radically in the present of awareness, and is not judged or massaged for other short-term future means.
 This is a body filled with the humility and dignity of its insignificance, while profoundly aware of bodies yet to be.

+20220512 - adding a note here about not wanting to fetishize the body.
+See [[the natural world does not question the timing of its birth and death#^3d93c5]] and also [[ancestry is not a lineage]] and how the body is subsumed into deeper connective tissues with deep time.

 "holding the whole body in awareness"[@mindfulnessappsswedenab-2021-jon] but only in the background.
 To background these practices against local ecological time.
 Different framings.